wfly1998/Linux-0.11-Rust/README.md

 - [ ] Finish trap (It's toooooooo difficult to add it module by module)
 - [ ] Finish mem (Unknown bug will occur to make tty boom)

+## Progress

+Now I have no idea why my os cannot receive timer interrupt And I have no idea where "Unknown Interrupt" should send EOI signal qwq